U.S. Drug Policy and Supply Side Strategies: Assessing Effectiveness and Results

 Authors who publish with this journal agree to the following terms:

-Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
+Authors retain copyright of their work and grant the journal a non-exclusive right of first publication.
+The work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0), which permits others to share and adapt the work for non-commercial purposes, provided they give appropriate credit to the author and acknowledge the work’s initial publication in this journal.

-Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.
+Additional Distribution: Authors are free to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal’s published version of the work (e.g., posting to an institutional repository, publishing in a book, or other distribution), provided they acknowledge the work’s initial publication in this journal.

 Downloads